 My cell phone rang on Monday morning while I was working at a client’s office.
 “Lori, can you meet me at home?
 I’ve just been let go from my job.”
 I packed up and got in the car and started to drive, my heart pounding, my mind racing….
 Then the tears started and I began to pray.

 Just the previous Sunday afternoon, Del and I had been talking about his job.
 Over a period of time there had been significant leadership changes in his company, resulting in increased stresses and frustrations that hindered him from being able to do his job well.
 Many times Del would come home with a bad tension headache after a long day at work, not to mention the extreme fatigue he was feeling.
-He told me he wasn’t sure if God was trying to tell him it was time to find another job, or whether He wanted him to persevere in this job.
+He told me he wasn’t sure if God was trying to tell him it was time to find another job, or whether God wanted him to persevere in this job.
 We decided he should update his resume and start sending it out to some recruiters, and we would see if God would open any doors.
 Then the decision was taken out of our hands.

 When I arrived home, Del was sitting in a chair in our living room just staring into space.
 I have never felt so inadequate in all of my life!
 I sat down in his lap and we both started to cry.
 After we shed our tears (at least for that time), we prayed together.
-We acknowledged God’s sovereignty and plan for our lives, and we asked for His peace in the midst of all the uncertainty.
+We acknowledged God’s sovereignty and plan for our lives, and we asked for his peace in the midst of all the uncertainty.

-Related Reading: Claire's Story of Facing Job Loss
+Related Reading: Claire's Story of Facing Job Loss.

 Thus began our journey — one that would change us both individually, and also our marriage, forever.